INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/predictive_modeling_module_intro.md

 <!-- Give in plain English what the module is about -->

 This module will give an example of a typical predictive modeling pipeline developed using tabular data.
+Note: Data is called tabular when it has a named column.
 We will present this pipeline in a progressive way.
 First, we will make an analysis of the dataset used.
 Subsequently, we will train our first pipeline with a subset of the dataset, containing only numerical features.
 Finally, we will extend our pipeline to use mixed types of data, i.e. numerical and categorical data.

 ## Before getting started